If you want to find data trends or predict sales based on certain variables, then regression analysis is the way to go.

 1. Credit Card

-- Credit card companies use regression analysis to understand various factors such as the consumer’s future behavior, prediction of credit balance, risk of customer’s credit default, etc.
+- Credit card companies use regression analysis to understand various user factors such as the consumer’s future behavior, prediction of credit balance, risk of customer’s credit default, etc.

 - All of these data points help the company implement specific EMI options based on the results.